xxcpas/cheat-sheets/tmux/tmux.md

 `C-a -` to split horizontally
 `C-a <arrow key>` to switch to a different pane
-`C-a z` to make the current pane go full screen, and again to shrink it back `C-a x` to kill the current pane (with confirmation) `exit` or `C-d` to exit (without confirmation)
+`C-a z` to make the current pane go full screen, and again to shrink it back `C-a {` to move the current pane to the previous position `C-a }` to move the current pane to the next position `C-a !` to move the current pane into a new separate window (‘break pane’) `C-a q` to display pane numbers for a short while
+`C-a x` to kill the current pane (with confirmation) `exit` or `C-d` to exit (without confirmation)